SeanAbstract/gatsby-starter-netlify-cms/src/pages/index.md

   subText: on your terms
 cards:
   - buttonURL: /pricing/financing-interest-rates
+    description: >-
-    description: "Take advantage of low margin rates to increase \Lthe scale of your portfolio through margin financing.
-Or play it safe and benefit from competitively low commission rates."
+      Take advantage of low margin rates to increase the scale of your portfolio through margin financing.
+Or play it safe and benefit from competitively low commission rates.
     featuredImage: /img/bg-slider1.jpg
     title: Low commission/margin rate
   - buttonURL: /how-it-works
+    description: >-
-    description: "Snowball is a secure online platform.
-Your account \Lassets are held in a trust under the supervision of \Lindependent auditors to provide greater level of \Lprotection.
+      Snowball is a secure online platform.
+Your account assets are held in a trust under the supervision of independent auditors to provide greater level of protection.
 Trade with confidence.
-Dual supervision by NZ and SEC/FINRA in US, protected by SIPC for a maximum coverage of $500,000."
+Dual supervision by NZ and SEC/FINRA in US, protected by SIPC for a maximum coverage of $500,000.
     featuredImage: /img/bg-slider2.jpg
     title: Greater security of account assets
   - buttonURL: /how-it-works